lepoco/wpfui/README.md

 The WPFUI.Demo app includes icons from Shell32 for Windows 11.
 These icons are the legal property of Microsoft and you may not use them in your own app without permission.
 They are used here as an example of creating tools for Microsoft systems.

 ## Segoe Fluent Icons
+WPF UI uses Fluent System Icons.
+Although this font was also created by Microsoft, it does not contain all the icons for Windows 11.
+If you need the missing icons, add Segoe Fluent Icons to your application.
 According to the EULA of Segoe Fluent Icons we cannot ship a copy of it with this dll.
 Segoe Fluent Icons is installed by default on Windows 11, but if you want these icons in an application for Windows 10 and below, you must manually add the font to your application's resources.
 [https://docs.microsoft.com/en-us/windows/apps/design/style/segoe-fluent-icons-font](https://docs.microsoft.com/en-us/windows/apps/design/style/segoe-fluent-icons-font)
 [https://docs.microsoft.com/en-us/windows/apps/design/downloads/#fonts](https://docs.microsoft.com/en-us/windows/apps/design/downloads/#fonts)